 Adam, Carla, Aoife, Finn, Saoirse & Guinness

-Coal – first scoop free.
-Further fuel can be purchased for the stoves at £2 per shovel.
-This is stored in the lean-to at the end of the stable block (there’s an honesty box there).
+Coal – This is stored in the lean-to at the end of the stable block.
 You’ll find buckets and bins for hot ash here too.

 Co-op – there is an excellent supermarket in town (5 minute drive).
 Turn right out of the drive and left when you see the sign for Llanidloes.
 Go past the school and it’s on the left hand side next to the furniture shop.